Measurements¶

 The above example was well behaved with respect to several properties:

-- All peaks are well seperated and do not overlap.
+1. All peaks are well separated and do not overlap.
 Neither between spectra, nor within a spectrum.

-- A perfectly clean spectrum was assumed: no background signal and no measurment noise is assumed.
+3. A perfectly clean spectrum was assumed: no background signal and no measurement were present.

 We start by elevating (1) and (2).
 The next mixed spectrum has more involved spectra with overlapping peaks between and within a spectrum.
 Further, we are not sure if two other candidate species are present.